John-R-Wallace-NOAA/HookandLineSurveyCatchAnalysis/README.md

 For species that are caught less frequently and predominately only on certain sites, these missing sites may impact the index in the early years.

-Years with less sites than 121 after 2008 are due to weather issues and those with greater than 121 are duplicated sites, whether by accident or design.
+Years with less sites than 121 in the later part of the survey due to weather issues and those with greater than 121 are duplicated sites.

 ## Reference